- 8oz Orzo (rice-shaped pasta)

 Bring a large pot of salted water to boil on high heat.
 Add orzo and cook according to package directions until al dente (tender but with a little bite).
 Drain, refresh with cold water.
 Drain and toss with 1 teaspoon oil.
 Set aside.

 Place zucchini, crookneck squash, onion, bell pepper, and tomatoes in a large bowl.
 Gently toss.
 In small bowl or glass measuring cup with handle, combine zest, juice, 3 tablespoons oil, salt, black pepper to taste, and parsley.
 Stir to thoroughly combine.
 Pour on vegetables and toss.
 Add orzo and toss.
 Taste and adjust seasoning.

 Divide spinach between 6 small plates.
-Top with vegetable-orzo mixture.
+Top with the vegetable-orzo mixture.
 Sprinkle each serving with diced pitted olives.
-If desired, scatter some microgreens (tiny immature greens) on top of salad.
+If desired, scatter some microgreens (tiny immature greens) on top of the salad.

 The meal comes from the cookbook Melissa’s Everyday Cooking with Organic Produce